Eczema is an inflammatory condition where your skin becomes very dry, itchy, and breaks out into red, flaky patches called flares.

 Other types of eczema include:

 Eczema is a chronic (long-term) condition which, if severe, can make it difficult to sleep and carry out your daily life.
-However, it can be controlled with moisturisers and avoiding things that cause it to flare.
+However, it can be controlled with moisturisers and avoiding things that cause it to flare and cause irritated skin.